cairis-platform/cairis/docs/attackers.rst

    in the Attackers table, making the necessary changes, and clicking on the Update button.

--  To delete an attacker, click on the Delete button next to the attacker to be removed in the Attackers table. attacker to delete in the Attackers.
+-  To delete an attacker, click on the Delete button next to the attacker to be removed in the Attackers table.
 If any artifacts are dependent on this attacker then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the attacker dependencies and the attacker itself, or No to cancel the deletion.